kerkeniaziz/blog/README.md

 ## 📂 Project Purpose

-This project is meant to be a starter boilerplate.
+This project serves as a **starter boilerplate** for building modern web applications.
-You can copy this structure to kickstart your own applications quickly and efficiently.
+You can use its structure and code examples as a solid reference to **kickstart your own projects quickly and efficiently**.

 ## 📚 Learn More
 To dive deeper into Next.js, check out the following resources: